 EXITING: We believe markets and businesses are best suited for sustaining sanitation services, so once we see enough growth of a product or service, we stop our involvement and trust the market to sustain strong sanitation services.

-0million people with sanitation services
+0million people served by sanitation initiatives